MySiteApp/browsi-prestashop/README.md

-browsi-prestashop
+Brow.si for PrestaShop
 =================

-Prestashop plugin for Brow.si
+PrestaShop plugin for Brow.si